How to Apply for Provisional Waiver of Three- or Ten-Year Time Bar

 USCIS does not call most applicants in for an interview on their stateside waiver request (since it would have to transfer the file from its National Benefits Center to a local office for this), but it reserves the right to do so.

-If Your Application Is Incomplete
+What USCIS Will Do If Your I-601A Application Is Incomplete

-USCIS will not necessarily deny a stateside waiver application that's missing some materials.
+USCIS will not necessarily deny a provisional waiver application that's missing some materials.
 It sends out Requests for Evidence (RFEs) for applications that lack critical information related to extreme hardship, whether the applicant merits a favorable exercise of discretion, or on some other topic that will aid in the decision-making.

 But don't use this as an excuse to submit an application that is anything less than your best, most complete effort the first time around.
 USCIS can also simply deny an application outright.
 A lawyer can help you prepare a complete and convincing application.